Our Services

-I'm a Psychodynamic Psychotherapist and Europe Accredited EMDR Practitioner.
-I specialise in working with people wanting help with overcoming the symptoms of complex PTSD, DID, BDD and chronic pain conditions, as well as a wide range of other mental health problems.
-I have found that often the best way to treat these issues and make progress is through intensive Eye Movement Desensitisation Reprocessing (EMDR).
-I moved to Somerset in 2022 in order to offer intensive EMDR in a beautiful rural location where clients have access to an indoor swimming pool and gym during their stay.
+Beverley Hutton is a Psychodynamic Psychotherapist and Europe Accredited EMDR Practitioner, specialising in working with people wanting help with overcoming the symptoms of complex PTSD, DID, BDD and chronic pain conditions, as well as a wide range of other mental health problems.
+She believes that often the best way to treat these issues and make progress is through intensive Eye Movement Desensitisation Reprocessing (EMDR), which she's been offering since 2019.
+She relocated to Somerset in 2022 in order to offer intensive residential EMDR retreats in a beautiful rural location where clients have access to an indoor swimming pool and gym during their stay.
 Accommodation is within self-contained 1 and 2 bed apartments on site, which means you are independent during your stay, and able to return back to the apartment for your own meals (or to go for a quick swim).

-I am passionate about the benefits of intensive EMDR and it is always an enormous privilege to be part of somebody's journey towards living a healthier and happier life.
+Beverley says that she is passionate about the benefits of intensive EMDR and it is always an enormous privilege to be part of somebody's journey towards living a healthier and happier life.
+She now works with Dr Gemma Finlay-Carruthers, also in Somerset and you can read more about their work and what they both offer over our various other pages.

 2024 CSA (Anon.)